Anteproperispomenon/os-string-compat/README.md

 [^2]: Yes, there is a difference between Windows `OsString` and POSIX `OsString`,
       but so long as you coerce from `WindowsString` to `WindowsString` or `PosixString` to `PosixString`, you should be okay.
+[^3]: There are a few functions that have different definitions depending on the
+      version of `os-string`, or only exist in newer versions of `os-string`.
+      For the former, such as `length`, this package exports its own version based on newer versions of `length` from `os-string`.
+That way, its behaviour is not dependent on the version of `os-string` used.
+For the latter, more obscure functions just aren't exported if the version of `os-string` isn't new enough, while others (especially functions that the test suites rely on) are defined here, with their definitions just copied from newer versions of `os-string`.